CSStarfish/Class-Responses/July20Response.md

    **3. What is the purpose of the metric= argument in your model.compile() function?**

+    *    The metric= argument helps evaluate the model's performance outside of the training set.
+The value of the selected metric is saved and output during the fitting process, and can also be output using .evaluate().
+In the case of this model, which predicts whether an image depicts a dog or a cat, I selected the 'acc' metric.
+'Acc' stands for accuracy and records the test/validation accuracy of the model.

    **4. Plot the accuracy and loss results for both the training and test datasets.
 Include these in your response.
 Assess the model and describe how good you think it performed.**